arcana-network/adkg/readme.md

 ## Local cluster deployment

-The config folders should have `config.local.${1..6}.json` in `config/` folder for cluster to start
+The config folders should have `config.local.${1..6}.json` in the `config/` folder for the cluster to start.

-The following `keys` are required in the json config:
+The following `keys` are required in the JSON config:

 ```json
 {